house-of-abbey/GarminThermoNest/doc/index.md

 Two faces are currently provided:

-* 'Ticks' - Each degree of Celcium or Fahrenheit are marked by a line or 'tick'.
+* 'Ticks' - Each degree of Celsius or Fahrenheit are marked by a line or 'tick'.
 10s of degree are numbered.
 * 'Minimal' - No lines to mark temperatures, just a continuous arc from 9-23 °C or 48-90 °F

 <div style="text-align:center;">